 I'm currently working on my next book, Making Sense of Psychiatric Diagnosis.
-In it I'm peeling apart the diagnostic criteria for multiple different diagnoses to give a clearer, more reader friendly picture of what each illness actually looks like.
-Since the DSM criteria can never fully capture what it's like to experience a given illness, … Continue reading Mental health bloggers needed!
+In it I'm peeling apart the diagnostic criteria for multiple different diagnoses to give a clearer, more reader-friendly picture of what each illness actually looks like.
+Since the DSM criteria can never fully capture what it's like to experience a given illness, I … Continue reading Mental health bloggers needed!

 In this series, I dig a little deeper into the meaning of psychological terms.
 This week's term: ultra rapid cycling in bipolar disorder Rapid cycling is a term used to describe the frequency of switching between mania/hypomania and depression in bipolar disorder.
 The current edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) … Continue reading What is… ultra rapid cycling

 In this series, I dig a little deeper into the meaning of psychological terms.
 This week's term: personality trait vs. disorder Wikipedia defines personality traits as "habitual patterns of behaviour, thought, and emotion" that are mostly stable across time and context.
 Some traits fall on a continuum, such as introversion/extraversion.
 It's unclear the extent to … Continue reading What is… a personality trait vs. disorder

 Mental illness stigma comes from many places and in many forms.
-Stigma often invalidates the experience of those of us with mental illness, and one of the ways this can happen is through pathologizing normalcy.
-By this I mean inflating the significance of "normal" emotions and minimizing the significance of mental illness to make it … Continue reading Stigma and the pathologization of normal
+Stigma often invalidates the experience of those of us with mental illness, and one of the ways this can happen is through the pathologization of normalcy.
+By this I mean inflating the significance of "normal" emotions and minimizing the significance of mental illness to … Continue reading Stigma and the pathologization of normal